 About the course

 The NERC-Oxford DTP in Environmental Research is a four-year DPhil programme which offers a novel training environment across three broad science streams.
 The DTP focuses on finding solutions to real-world problems in collaboration with its outside partners.
-You will carry out your research projects in one of six departments after an initial training period.
+You will carry out your research projects in one of eight departments after an initial training period.

 The three streams of the NERC-Oxford DTP are as follows: